ncollins/kouzui/README.md

 It can then be run from the project directory with:

-`python src/main.py run path/to/torrent_file.torrent --download-dir path/to/output/directory`
+`python src/main.py run path/to/torrent_file.torrent --download-dir path/to/downloads`

-# What it can do
+## What it can do

 - Load Torrent information from a .torrent file
 - Get peer information from a traker over the HTTP protocol
 - Connect to multiple peers and concurrently download/upload
 - Check the hashes of received pieces to make sure they are valid
-- Send and receive "HAVE" messages (used update knowledge of which peers have which pieces)
+- Send and receive "HAVE" messages (used to update knowledge of which peers have which pieces)
 - Choke uploads to peers giving poor download rates
 - Resume incomplete downloads

-# TODO list
+## TODO list

 See the [issues page](https://github.com/ncollins/kouzui/issues).

-# Bigger features I'm considering adding
+## Bigger features I'm considering adding

 - Rate limiting - I'm currious to see how this might be implemented with Trio.

-# Features I don't intend to add
+## Features I don't intend to add

+There are a number of features that would be required in a "complete" Bittorrent client, but I consider orthogonal to my learning goals for this project, including:

 - Support for torrents that contain multiple files
 - Support for magnet links